CoDaS-Lab/MusicApi/README.md

 The development of this project is supported by grant NSF-1549981.

-The app is developed using Flask frame-work and uses MongoDB database for storing the user data.
+The API is developed using Flask frame-work and uses MongoDB database for storing the user data.

 ### Database